apiato/documentation/docs/prologue/contribution-guide.md

 you can help out
 by fixing [any bugs
 listed in our issue trackers](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Aapiato).
-You must be authenticated with GitHub to view all of Apiato's issues.
+You must be authenticated with GitHub to view all of Apiato issues.

 If you notice improper DocBlock, Psalm, or IDE warnings while using Apiato, do not create a GitHub issue.
 Instead, please submit a pull request to fix the problem.